content-left-bg.png

 Intended Curriculum

-At Eagle Junction State School, we plan, teach, assess and report on the:
+At Eagle Junction State School, we plan, teach, assess and report using the Australian Curriculum.

 • English